 Do I need to memorize the OSI model?

-If you are pursuing any IT career or certification, yes.
-The OSI model is tested on CompTIA Network+, CompTIA Security+, Cisco CCNA, and many other exams.
-Beyond exams, knowing the layers by heart makes you a faster troubleshooter and a more effective communicator with other technical professionals.
-Use the mnemonic “Please Do Not Throw Sausage Pizza Away” to remember the seven layers from bottom to top.
+Yes, if you are pursuing an IT career or certification.
+The OSI model appears on CompTIA Network+ (N10-009), CompTIA Security+, Cisco CCNA (200-301), and many other exams.
+Knowing the layers also makes you a faster troubleshooter and a clearer communicator.
+Use the mnemonic Please Do Not Throw Sausage Pizza Away.